JAMB to collaborate with EFCC to fight corruption | TODAY.NG

 Also speaking, the Director, Test Administration of JAMB, Dr Yusuf Lawal, said that the board would stop at nothing in doing its efforts to curb the corruption that emanates and affects the education system.

-Lawal said: “The issue of corruption emanates from examination malpractice and we would ensure that sensitisation begins from this stage.”
+He said: “The issue of corruption emanates from examination malpractice and we would ensure that sensitisation begins at this stage.”

 He, however, appreciated the commission for recognizing the board’s efforts to sanitize the system in order for Nigerians to gain a smooth process of admissions into various tertiary institutions.